-- 1. Have increased confidence in their ability to act as peer leaders and role models within their Special Olympics communities for health education, wellness and fitness. - 2.
-Understand the steps involved to lead activation and advocacy within their broader communities and with their peers to raise awareness and influence other community members to be more inclusive of people with intellectual disabilities. - 3.
-Have knowledge on how to catalyze and support external organizations to work toward making their services, programming, or policies more inclusive. - 4.
-Have a plan in place for how they will deliver a practicum based on the training to put their learning into action.
+- 1. Increase their confidence in acting as peer leaders and role models for health education, wellness and fitness within their Special Olympics communities. - 2.
+Understand the steps involved to lead activation and advocacy within their communities, raise awareness and influence everyone to be more inclusive of people with ID. - 3.
+Know on how to inspire, mobilize and support external organizations to work toward making their services, programming, or policies more inclusive. - 4.
+Have a plan in place for how they will deliver a health practicum based on the training to put their learning into action.